-There is no relevant difference between the simulated temperatures within the core region with the two versions.
-There are only small deviations between the two versions throughout the whole simulation time, therefore, only the values predicted by ATHLET-CD 3.3 are shown on the following diagrams.
+There is no relevant difference between the simulated temperatures within the core region with the code versions ATHLET-CD 3.2.1, 3.3 and 3.3.1.
+There are only small deviations between the three versions throughout the whole simulation time, therefore, only the values predicted by ATHLET-CD 3.3/3.3.1 are shown on the following diagrams.

 Fig. 5.50 to Fig. 5.53 depict the temperatures at different elevations within the bundle.
-The meaning of the different legends is: Rod1/2 - simulated fuel temperature, Clad

-Rod1/2 - simulated clad temperature, Inn/Out-Sh - measured inner/outer Shroud temperature, Fuel - measured fuel temperature, TUS - measured values of the Ultrasonic Thermometer.
-The fuel and clad temperatures are both well predicted.
+The fuel and clad temperatures are both well predicted by all three code version.
 The qualitative progression of the heat-up is very well captured, and the simulated values are generally in a good agreement with the measurements.